r3adm3/multiservice/Readme.md

 docker-compose build
 ```

-To run all containers that comprise this solution using docker-compose:
+To build and run all containers that comprise this solution using docker-compose:

 ```docker
 docker-compose up